higlass/higlass-blog/_posts/2018-09-12-higlass-jupyter-notebook.md

 ## Tiling

 With downsampling and slicing functions, we're ready to generate tiles.
 The zoom level of each tile corresponds to the level of downsampling of the original data.
 If we follow the example of online maps, the lowest zoom level, 0, will contain the entire matrix.
 The highest zoom level, 14, in our case will contain the original data.
 All the zoom levels in between will contain data at resolutions which are powers of two multiples of the original resolution.
-So zoom level 14 will contain data at 1Kb resolution, zoom level 13 will contain data at 2Kb resolution, zoom level 12 at 4Kb, etc. If we know the original resolution of our data, we can calculate the number of zoom levels required to end up with one tile at the lowest resolution:
+So zoom level 14 will contain data at 1Kb resolution, zoom level 13 will contain data at 2Kb resolution, zoom level 12 at 4Kb, etc. If we know the original resolution of our data, we can calculate the number of zoom levels required to end up with one tile at the lowest resolution (thanks to [@nv1ctus](https://twitter.com/nv1ctus?lang=en) for the snippet below):

 ```python
 bins_per_tile = 256 	# the default, but can be set to anything